solsoftware/capsula/tutorial.md

 and they are all protected.

 Finally, we show the most general case to specify protected data.
 It looks similar to specifying parts.
 For each datum, you provide a function to be called once for each capsule instance and also arguments for that function.
-The function could be called with or without new operator, depending on whether you specify it with *call* or with the *new* keyword.
+The function could be called with or without new operator, depending on whether you specify it with the *call* or with the *new* keyword.

 ```js
 var Page = capsula.defCapsule({